 Coconut water is very hydrating and nutritious.
 It contains electrolytes, important minerals such as magnesium, potassium and calcium which are essential for the balance of fluids in our body.

 Very young coconuts contain only water.
-When the coconut is about 7 months old it starts to form soft meat known as coconut jelly.
+When the coconut is about 7 months old, it starts to form soft meat known as coconut jelly.
 It’s very tender and tasty.

 When the coconut matures, the jelly becomes thicker and eventually becomes hard, crunchy coconut meat.

-More uses of the tree of life
+More coconut uses of the tree of life

 Coconuts have been an important part of human life throughout history.
 They represent a valuable source of food, drinks, shelter, fuel and livelihood in many parts of the world.

-At the same time we need to be mindful about its sustainable, ethical production so that many more future generations can benefit from this amazing plant known as the tree of life!
+At the same time we need to stay mindful about the importance of sustainable, ethical coconut production so that many more future generations can benefit from this amazing plant known as the tree of life!